Texas Hunters Walker Daugherty And Michael Bryant Blame Shootings On Immigrants

 After 30 police officers investigated the ranch where the hunters were staying, no evidence of “cross-border violence” could be found.
 The shootings were said to take place near Candelaria.

-John Iadarola, with The Young Turks, described the pastime as a “time-honored” American tradition, commented on the embarrassment the hunters likely felt after learning they had shot members of their own party, and offered the possibility that Daugherty and Bryant conjured up “mythical” immigrants to save face with authorities.
+John Iadarola, with The Young Turks, described the pastime as a “time-honored” American tradition, commented on the embarrassment the hunters likely felt after learning they had shot members of their own party and offered the possibility that Daugherty and Bryant conjured up “mythical” immigrants to save face with authorities.

 “So, if someone is violently attacking you, do you have a conversation with them in the middle of all that?”
 Ana Kasparian considered the circumstances.
 “How do you know they’re undocumented immigrants?”

-Kasparian pointed to U.S. President Donald Trump’s fear-mongering of immigrants, which includes plans for a wall running the entire length of the border between the United States and Mexico, as previously featured by the Inquisitr, and openly wondered if the president’s rhetoric had helped to embolden the hunters to lie to authorities in order to cover up their mistakes.
+Kasparian pointed to U.S. President Donald Trump’s fear-mongering of immigrants, which includes plans for a wall running the entire length of the border between the United States and Mexico as previously featured by the Inquisitr, and openly wondered if the president’s rhetoric had helped to embolden the hunters to lie to authorities in order to cover up their mistakes.

 “It’s embarrassing,” John Iadarola stated.